code-distortion/backoff/README.md

 #### Max-Delay

-You can specify the maximum length each base-delay can be (which is the delay before [jitter](#jitter) is applied).
-This is useful for preventing the delays from becoming too long.
+You can specify the maximum length each *base-delay* can be (which is the delay before [jitter](#jitter) is applied).
+This will prevent the delays from becoming too large.

 > ***Note:*** You'll need to make sure the max-delay you specify matches the unit-of-measure being used.